 Falling into the Cockpit: During the Flyboys mission in Pacific Assault, you are forced to take control of a dive bomber after your pilot bails out.
-Slightly averted as the cutscene before this mission informs us that Tommy Conlin (the player character) recieved some limited flying training from the pilots at Henderson Field.
+Slightly foreshadowed as the cutscene before this mission informs us that Tommy Conlin (the player character) recieved some flight training from the pilots at Henderson Field.

 Gameplay Ally Immortality: Usually played straight with important NPCs, but averted in Allied Assault and Frontline, where they can be killed and cause mission failure.

 Genre Savvy: In Medal of Honor (2010), a Ranger is sitting right next to the ramp in the Chinook as they're about run out into combat.

 Glasses Pull: Dusty removes his trademark shades just once in Warfighter.
 Yes, the scene is suitably dramatic.

 Gunship Rescue In Dantes first mission after holding off against Taliban, they run out of ammo and even call of the other Rangers heading towards them realising they aren't going to make it two Apache gunships appear and save them.

 Handicapped Badass: In Warfighter, it is revealed that Dusty had lost a leg during his time in Delta.
 Doesnt stop him from HAL Oing in with the SEA Ls and providing sniper support.